-We are supporting TT2 Limited in the implementation of a new barrierless open-road tolling scheme at the Tyne Tunnels which went live on 8 November 2021.
-The aims of the new scheme are to modernise the payment system, speed up journeys for drivers, and reduce carbon emissions and traffic congestion.
+We are supporting TT2 Limited in the implementation of a barrierless open-road tolling scheme at the Tyne Tunnels which went live on 8 November 2021.
+The aims of the scheme is to modernise the payment system, speed up journeys for drivers, and reduce carbon emissions and traffic congestion.

 You can find out more about Tyne Pass and pay your toll charge on the TT2 website (www.tt2.co.uk).
 Please note all tolls must be paid by midnight the day after your journey.